-Written by Courtney Salter, Justin Bryant and Joe Brooks
+Written by Courtney Salter, Justin Bryant and Joseph Brooks (as Joe Brooks)

 Performed by Ari Lennox